plturrell/scb-sapphire-finsight/docs/VIETNAM_DATA_EXTRACTION.md

 ## Prerequisites

-- S&P Capital IQ account credentials:
+- S&P Capital IQ account credentials (obtain from your system administrator)
-  - Username: craig.turrell@sc.com
-  - Password: Victoria0405%
+  - Store in environment variables as described in this guide
 - Node.js installed
 - Access to Capital IQ website